learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 ```

 We specified `true` as the value to `switch` on.
 All of our `case`s are
 _comparison expressions_ that return `true` or `false`.
-If the comparison
+Therefore, if a
-returns `true` its statements will be run.
-Because we did not include any
+comparison returns `true`, its statements will be run.
+Because we did not include
-`break` statements, once _one_ case statement matches, all subsequent statements
+any `break` statements, once _one_ case statement matches, all subsequent
-will execute.
-This is what we want here: if `age` is greater than 21, it's also
+statements will execute.
+This is what we want here: if `age` is greater than 21,
-greater than 18 and 16, so we want *all* the assignments to be made.
+it's also greater than 18 and 16, so we want *all* the assignments to be made.

 If we set `age` to `20` in the above example, the first `case`, `age >= 21`,
 returns `false` and the assignment of `canDrink` never happens.
 The engine then